Free Kitchen Hacks eBook

 Place the asparagus in a jar, tips up, and fill it with about 2 inches of water, so that the ends are submerged.

 You can then place a bag on top and store the whole jar in your refrigerator to keep it fresh.
-This goes for green asparagus, white asparagus, and purple asparagus!
+Consider these Reusable Storage Bags to reduce your plastic waste!

 How to Prep Asparagus for Roasting